What is sickle cell disease?

 Treatment for SCD varies for each person.
 It’s based on your form of SCD, your symptoms, and your overall health.
 Most treatment options aim to reduce symptoms and prevent complications.

 Pain crises are a common symptom of SCD.
 These painful attacks occur quickly.
 They can last for a few hours to a few days.
 They happen when sickle cells get stuck in your blood vessels.
 This reduces the oxygen that gets to your tissues.
 You may feel pain in your back, knees, legs, arms, chest, or stomach.
 Crises are hard to predict.
 However, there are things you can do to help prevent them.

 - Don’t smoke.
 If you do smoke, quit.
 Your doctor can help with patches, pills, and support.

 - Limit how much alcohol you drink.

-- Control any other medical conditions you have, such as diabetes.
-If you are pregnant or plan to become pregnant, talk to your doctor about genetic counseling, and get started with prenatal care as soon as you think you may be pregnant.
+- Manage other health issues you have, such as diabetes.
+Talk to your doctor if you’re pregnant or plan to become pregnant.
+They can tell you about genetic counseling and get you started with prenatal care early on.

 - Only travel in commercial airplanes.
 If you have to travel in an unpressurized aircraft, talk to your doctor about extra precautions.